GabrielComanescu/fashion_Mnist/README.md

 # fashion_Mnist

-neural network implemnentation with pytorch for the fashion mnist dataset
+Neural network implemnentation with pytorch for the fashion mnist dataset The dataset can be found at this repo https://github.com/zalandoresearch/fashion-mnist